justsml/dans-blog/content/posts/2020-01-02--js-quiz-14-date-time-questions-test-your-knowledge/index.md

     <li>RangeError: Invalid argument.</li>
   </ul>
   <div class="explanation">

+This is perhaps a strange bit of code, and hopefully you don't find this in your code base.

+Every senior developer I've shown this to guessed the wrong answer.

 **Hint:** Setting the date with `setDate(X)` isn't the same as adding `X` days.
 Nor is it the same using negative integers.